 This study is based on data for 5 years, so data from this and other published sources may be insufficient to make a solid conclusion.
-Hence, further studies should be undertaken to expand the period, unbalanced panel data can also be used to incorporate the banks which are recently listed, and thus these will help make solid the conclusions arrived at in this study and also increase the reliability of the conclusions made.
+Hence, further studies should be undertaken to expand the period, unbalanced panel data can also be used to incorporate the banks which have recently been established, and thus these will help make solid the conclusions arrived at in this study and also increase the reliability of the conclusions made.
+Lastly, other econometric techniques can be applied to verify the relationship.